skondilya/Hangman-Game/README.md

 # Hangman-Game

 ### Overview
-In this assignment, you'll create one of two possible computer games: Hangman or Psychic.
+In this assignment, you'll create computer games: Hangman.
 These apps will run in the browser, and feature dynamically updated HTML powered by your JavaScript code.

 ### Before You Begin
 1. Create a new GitHub repo.Then, clone it to your computer.